 Quality: Water rowers are the most expensive type.
 Some of that extra money goes into the construction.
 The original water rower is a really beautiful handcrafted wooden piece of equipment.
 Many have copied this for a lower price and similar quality.

 Feel: Similar to an air rower and outdoor rowing.
 The noise of the water makes it more convincing.
+The feel of the stroke is pretty similar to an air rower which means it’s the closest feel you’re going to get to rowing on actual water.

 Uses: A water rower is perfect for people that want something that is quieter than an air rower but still has the right feel.
 You’ll hear the blades moving through the water but most people actually like this.
 Suitable for all training levels.